 - Select bananas that are very ripe.
 They should be less yellow and more brown and the flesh should be almost unappealing.
 Don't worry, this means the bread will be sweeter and have a more caramel flavor!

-- Whole wheat or gluten free flour substitutes can be used in place of organic white flour, just know that you may have to adjust the recipe slightly.
+- Whole wheat or fresh milled flour substitutes can be used in place of organic white flour, just know that you may have to adjust the recipe slightly.

 - My favorite way to prepare my loaf pan is by lining it with parchment paper.
 This eliminates the need for cooking spray and makes cleanup so much easier!